iandennismiller/blackboard-scantron-bridge/docs/Usage.md

 - Choose and Points Possible
 - Set "show this column to students" to "No."  This should be changed later.

-### Gather Blackboard grade center data
+### Download Blackboard grades for "offline work"

 Import the blackboard grade center "offline work" spreadsheet.
 Copy that file into the blackboard path: `data/blackboard/download.xls`.
+The [Blackboard Guide](Blackboard.md) also describes this process.

 ### Prepare the scantron grade CSV files